Skip to main content

 Compress images online for free — reduce JPEG, PNG, and WebP file sizes by up to 80% without visible quality loss.
 Drag multiple files, see live savings, and download instantly.
 No upload to external servers.

 Every PrivaTools tool — including Image Compressor — is genuinely free with no premium tier, no per-day limit, and no watermark on the output.
 Files are deleted from the server within seconds of your download completing.
-Source code: github.com/taiyeba-dg/privatools.
+Source code: github.com/deadpoolrulesmarvel1-svg/privatools.

-How to Use Image Compressor
+How to use the Image Compressor tool on PrivaTools

 1. Upload images — Select one or more images (JPG, PNG, WebP).
 Each file can be up to 500 MB.